alexei-led/vertical-workload-autoscaler/README.md

-# workload-autoscaler
+# vertical-workload-autoscaler

-WorkloadAutoscaler is a Kubernetes-native solution designed to enhance Vertical Pod Autoscaler (VPA) functionality by providing configurable and controlled resource updates for workloads.
+VerticalWorkloadAutoscaler (VWA) is a Kubernetes-native solution designed to enhance Vertical Pod Autoscaler (VPA) functionality by providing configurable and controlled resource updates for workloads.
 It offers granular control over update windows, step sizes, and compatibility with Horizontal Pod Autoscalers (HPA), KEDA, StatefulSets, and DaemonSets.
 The solution avoids immediate pod evictions, ensuring smooth resource adjustments for improved performance and cost efficiency.

 ## Description

-WorkloadAutoscaler extends the capabilities of the Vertical Pod Autoscaler (VPA) by introducing more control over how and when resource updates are applied to your workloads.
+VerticalWorkloadAutoscaler extends the capabilities of the Vertical Pod Autoscaler (VPA) by introducing more control over how and when resource updates are applied to your workloads.
 This includes defining specific update windows, step sizes for resource adjustments, and ensuring compatibility with other Kubernetes components like HPA, KEDA, StatefulSets, and DaemonSets.
 This approach helps in maintaining performance and cost efficiency without causing disruptions due to immediate pod evictions.

 ## Key Features